khattakdev/hackshare/server/README.md

 ### Folder Layout

-#### Config
+#### Helper

-This is a configuration file, with the help of `config` package, this folder has global variables, which can be access everywhere.
-For example, MongoDB URI.
+This folder contains all the helper, High Order Functions functions.

 #### Controller